Nektar Impact LX88+

 I looked at all the 88-key controllers widely available from US retailers and put 13 of them on the short list for detailed examination - you can see most of them in the Music Gear Database.
 I then collected reviews and feedback to look at from retailers, YouTube, major publications and forums - those data were also processed with the Gearank algorithm to produce the Gearank scores out of 100 for each one - over 1,200 sources were processed.
-Finally I selected the 5 highest rated options to recommend above.
-I included the Additional Option based purely on my own judgement after reading the few reviews that were available.
+Finally, I selected the highest rated options to recommend above.
 For more information about this process see How Gearank Works.